‘Doc Martin’ Star Martin Clunes Reveals That There Will Be Two More Seasons Of The Show

 — Sky 1 (@Sky1Deutschland) January 19, 2017

-Martin Clunes himself has announced that season eight will not be the last season of Doc Martin, according to Radio Times.
-Clunes said that there will be a season nine, airing in 2018.
+Martin Clunes himself has announced that Season 8 will not be the last season of Doc Martin, according to Radio Times.
+Clunes said that there will be a Season 9, airing in 2018.
 But Clunes wants fans to know that definitively, season nine will be it.
 Doc Martin is produced by Buffalo Pictures, which is run by Clunes’ wife, Philippa Braithwaite.

 Why Americans Should Be Watching ‘Doc Martin’ – The Inquisitr